 Of course, the diagnosis of a disease that may well be terminal is isolating enough, but I don’t think this is the whole story.
 I don’t think this is the only reason for the loneliness.

-In my opinion, pink ribbon culture is in large part responsible for this feeling of isolation so many of those living with mets feel.
+Pink ribbon culture is, in large part, responsible for creating this feeling of isolation so many of those living with mets feel.

 Who doesn’t love a feel good story?